-Chef Andrew Fairlie’s two-Michelin-starred restaurant occupies a quiet corner of the exclusive Gleneagles resort – famed for its golf courses, political gatherings and corporate clout.
-It’s a calm, sophisticated space with enough formality to create a sense of occasion – diffuse lighting, soft furnishings and lively paintings hung on black walls, all matched by careful service.
-Fairlie’s precise and highly assured cooking is rooted in the classic European tradition: Scottish lobster, for example, is home-smoked and dressed with warm lime and herb butter, while cinnamon-roasted veal sweetbreads arrive with grilled lettuce and parmesan cream.
-Seasonal game is also a strength (roasted grouse with caramelised apple and braised savoy cabbage, say), and desserts such as candied chestnut with pumpkin seed sponge and yoghurt sorbet are works of art.
-The wine list is as long as a school register, but the sommelier can be relied on to come up with some great suggestions.
+One fan of Andrew Fairlie’s two-Michelin-starred restaurant reckons that it’s “easily the best in Scotland”, and we’d certainly agree about its premier-league status.
+Squirrelled away in a quiet corner of the exclusive Gleneagles resort, it’s a calm, sophisticated space with enough formality to create a sense of occasion – think diffuse lighting, soft furnishings and lively paintings hung on black walls.
+Fairlie’s precise and highly assured cooking is rooted in the classic European tradition: home-smoked Scottish lobster dressed with warm lime and herb butter is a signature dish, while roast loin and slow-cooked shoulder of lamb are complemented by spiced sausage and celeriac.
+Seasonal game is also a strength (roasted grouse with caramelised apple and braised savoy cabbage, say), and desserts such as rapeseed oil cake with lemon parfait and lemongrass sorbet are works of art.
+The wine list is as long as a school register, but sommeliers are on hand to provide wise counsel.